How to start travel blog in 2021?

 Let’s talk about them separately.

 Create About page

-In about page you can write little bit about yourself, state who you are and even better if you provide your story.
-How did I become a travel blogger or my story to blogging would really get you closer to your readers.
+On the about page, you can write a little bit about yourself, state who you are and even better if you provide your story.
+How did I become a travel blogger or did my story to blogging would really get you closer to your readers?

 Create Contact page